just-the-docs/just-the-docs/tutorials/getting-started.md

 ## What else?

-One important point is ensuring that the files you produce and manipulate are valid, see our [validation tutorial][{{ '/tutorials/validation/' | prepend: site.baseurl }}].
+One important point is ensuring that the files you produce and manipulate are valid, see our [validation tutorial]({{ '/tutorials/validation/' | prepend: site.baseurl }}).

 Several datasets can be downloaded from the [datasets page]({{ '/datasets/' | prepend: site.baseurl }}), but more importantly, it is possible to convert any CityGML file, see [our tutorial]({{ '/tutorials/conversion/' | prepend: site.baseurl }}).